Vector-like Quark Stabilised Higgs Inflation: Implications for Particle Phenomenology, Primordial Gravitational Waves and the Hubble Tension: Conclusions

 \section{Conclusions}

 Higgs Inflation is a minimal approach to inflation, using only the SM fields and TeV-scale extensions to achieve inflation.
 Here we have considered a purely fermionic extension with the addition of isosinglet vector-like quarks.
-This extension can be thought of as a continuation of the structure of the SM, where there is a single scalar multiplet plus fermions.
+This extension can be thought of as a continuation of the structure of the SM, with a single scalar multiplet plus fermions.

 It is likely that the VLQ mass is in the range 1-10 TeV.
 This will be true if the $t$-quark mass is at its mean value or in the upper half of its 2-$\sigma$ range.
 The $m_{Q}$ upper bounds are also lower for smaller numbers of vector quarks.
 Thus there is good reason to hope that proposed future particle colliders such as the HL-LHC and FCC-hh/SppC will be able to detect VLQs if VLQ stabilised Higgs Inflation is correct \cite{bel,fc}.